What Causes Inflammation? 7 Key Contributors

 Chronic Stress

 Chronic stress causes inflammation by modulating key inflammatory pathways (9).
 These pathways include oxidative stress, sympathetic activity, transcription factor nuclear factor kappa B (NF-kB), and pro-inflammatory cytokine production.
-Stress also induces behaviors that may lead to more inflammation such as poor eating habits, alcohol, lack of exercise, and poor sleep habits.
+Stress also induces behaviors that may lead to more inflammation, such as poor eating habits, alcohol, lack of exercise, and poor sleep habits.

 Pro-inflammatory cytokines produced in response to chronic stress damage neurological tissues and can cause profound changes in behavior (10).
 Depression and overlapping diseases have been linked to these pro-inflammatory cytokines.

 The inflammation caused by chronic emotional and mental stress also affects the digestive system.
-Stress activates the “fight or flight” response in the central nervous system which can slow down or even stop the digestive process as the body diverts its energy to face the perceived threat.
+Stress activates the “fight or flight” response in the central nervous system, which can slow down or even stop the digestive process as the body diverts its energy to face the perceived threat.
 Chronic stress has been linked to numerous digestive disorders, including irritable bowel syndrome (IBS) (11).

-Following the healing diet and balancing your blood sugar levels are two effective strategies for reducing stress on the body.
+Following a healing diet and balancing your blood sugar levels are two effective strategies for reducing stress on the body.
 Other powerful techniques are grounding, deep breathing exercises, sunlight exposure, Epsom salt baths, and dry brushing.
 Practice these stress reduction strategies daily to reduce stress and lower inflammation in the body.

 Poor Sleep Habits